Phra Mahathat Kaen Nakhon: Inside

 Besides there are 108 monk's alms-bowl tables, which each bowl represents one of Buddha's disciples; moreover, people offer coins to get good luck in their life and their family.

 Go straight to pay respect for the Buddha's image on each birthday to bring good luck.
 You can also check out your life and cast lots with a Chinese fortuneteller and a brass elephant helping you making all decisions.

-On the 2nd story, the Isaan Museum collected the ancient appliances which rarely seen in nowadays.
+2nd story, the Isaan Museum collected the ancient appliances which rarely seen in nowadays.
 The murals within feature the 35 prohibited rules of Isaan people daily life.

-On the 3rd story, the monk-learning hall with its beautifully carved door and windows, featuring Nang Phom Hom, the lasting Isaan tales.
+3rd story, the monk-learning hall with its beautifully carved door and windows, featuring Nang Phom Hom, the lasting Isaan tales.
 This story includes talipot fans, fan of ranks, and eight necessities of famous Khon Kaen monks.

-On the 4th story, the monk-learning hall with a museum which is composed of ancient objects: doors and windows, Buddha's picture in each birthday and compass angle.
+4th story, the monk-learning hall with a museum which is composed of ancient objects: doors and windows, Buddha's picture in each birthday and compass angle.

-On the 5th story, a museum hall comprising utensils of Phrakhrupalad Bussaba Sumano, a former abbacy.
+5th story, a museum hall comprising utensils of Phrakhrupalad Bussaba Sumano, a former abbacy.
 Doors and windows featured the story of life and former reincarnations of the Buddha.